IPROChinatown/chinatown-website/README.md

 # chinatown-website

-This is a website that will be used as a tour in Chicago's chinatown with the Chinese-American Museum of Chicago Make sure to check TODO for the location of the new page design we couldn't roll out.
+This is a website that will be used as a tour in Chicago's chinatown with the Chinese-American Museum of Chicago.
+Make sure to check TODO for the location of the new page design we couldn't roll out.

 ## Team